Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Ride with Momentum Decay

 \subsection{Momentum and the Angle between Updates}

 In particular, in Figure~\ref{fig:updates_angle_rn1}, we plot the angle between consecutive epochs, i.e, $\angle(\theta_{t+1}-\theta_t,\theta_t-\theta_{t-1})$.
-Interestingly, we find that this angle becomes obtuse a short while into the training process, and as a matter of fact, this angle is larger when momentum is turned on versus when off.
+Interestingly, we find that this angle becomes obtuse a short while into the training process, and further, this angle is larger when momentum is turned on versus when off.
 Moreover, rather visibly, this increase in angle is larger when weight decay is also enabled, suggesting that weight decay and momentum are closely intertwined.
 Taken as such, this observation would point as to how the MDS increases when these hyperparameters are switched off.
-But, we would still like to gain a somewhat better understanding of this mechanism, even though doing so in precise details might be out of reach.
-Hence, we turn to the simplest and oft-employed model of a quadratic problem, and see where do we arrive.
+To gain a somewhat better understanding of this mechanism, we turn to the simplest and oft-employed model of a quadratic problem. \looseness=-1

-\begin{lemma} Given a quadratic problem with $\ell_2$ regularization of strength $\alpha>0$, namely, with $\Mm\in\Reals{d\times d}$ symmetric with eigenvalues $\lambda_1\geq\cdots \lambda_d$, the angle between successive steps $\Delta_{t}=\btheta_{t} - \btheta_{t-1}, \Delta_{t+1}=\btheta_{t+1}-\btheta_{t}$, when using gradient descent with a one-step momentum ($\mu>0$) and learning rates $\eta_{t}, \eta_{t+1}$, can be upper and lower bounded as follows:\looseness=-1
+\begin{lemma} Given a quadratic problem with $\ell_2$ regularization of strength $\alpha>0$, namely, $\min_{\btheta\in\Reals{d}} \frac{1}{2} \btheta^\top \Mm \, \btheta + \frac{1}{2} \alpha \|\btheta\|^2\,,$ with $\Mm\in\Reals{d\times d}$ symmetric with eigenvalues $\lambda_1\geq\cdots \geq\lambda_d$, the angle between successive steps $\Delta_{t}=\btheta_{t} - \btheta_{t-1}, \Delta_{t+1}=\btheta_{t+1}-\btheta_{t}$, when using gradient descent with a one-step momentum ($\mu>0$) and learning rates $\eta_{t}, \eta_{t+1}$, can be upper and lower bounded as follows:\looseness=-1